namitoyokota/namitoyokota/venminder/standups.md

 - Got 1593 wrapped up
 - Worked on the P1 bug (1732) and preventing double click from user
 - Had another bowling review
-- Then continued working on 1591
+- Then continued working on 1591 - ready for PR reviews

 ### 8/3/23
 - Continued working on 1591 and 1593